Bank of America TENANT OVERVIEW

 Bank of America, (NYSE: BAC) is an American multinational banking and financial services corporation headquartered in Charlotte, North Carolina.

 Bank of America did not emerge unscathed from the banking crisis and great recession but the strength of its deposits and dominance in market share along with its highly visible locations in both urban and suburban settings have helped Bank of America hold the interest of net lease investors.
-Generally, Bank of America sites are 1.00 - 1.5 acres with improvements of 3,500 to 4,800 square feet and are sold as unsubordinated ground leases* to net lease investors.
+Generally, Bank of America sites are on 1.00 acre plots with improvements of 4,000 to 6,000 square feet and are sold as unsubordinated ground leases* to net lease investors.

 *In a ground lease, the investor/landlord owns the ground and the tenant constructs the building at costs of around $1.3mm and retains ownership of the building until lease termination.
 The tenant leases the ground from the investor/landlord and on the tenant's default or other termination of the lease; the building becomes the property of the investor/landlord.
 Ground leases are extremely passive investments and generally sell at 50 to 125 basis points below the average cap rate for NNN "fee simple" ownership of ground and structure transactions leased by the same tenant.

-Bank of America services clients in over 150 countries with operations based in 40 countries.
+Bank of America has operations in 35 countries.
 It provides services ranging from investment and corporate banking to investing and equity execution services.
-In the United States, Bank of America serves over 47 million customers and small businesses, operates around 4,700 retail banking offices and approximately 16,000 ATMs.
-It also has 32 million active users of their online banking.
+In the United States, Bank of America serves approximately 66 million customers and small businesses with 4,300 retail banking offices and approximately 16,300 ATMs.
+Bank of America's online banking serves 36 million active users, including over 26 million mobile app users.